 Something you might have heard about trading Forex is that the majority of traders lose money.
-Did you know that this is even true for successful traders?
+However, it is worth noting that this is also true for successful traders.

 The truth is that no trader wins 100% of the time - sometimes you misjudge the market, sometimes it moves unexpectedly, sometimes you might just make a mistake.
 This is where risk management and money management are so important.

 In trading, but especially Forex, you have to know how to lose before knowing how to win.
 And when we talk about knowing how to lose, you should know how to lose little to win big.
-Simply, if you can manage your swing trading risk, you can close out losing trades early, which will help ensure you enjoy more profits than losses.
+Put simply, if you can manage your risk by closing out losing trades early, this will help ensure your profits are bigger than your losses.

 Some tips for managing your risk in swing trading include:

 - Define your maximum acceptable loss.
 While you obviously want your next trade to make a profit, it's important to consider the maximum amount you are willing to lose on a trade.
-Once you know this amount, you can set a stop loss to close your trade automatically if it moves too far in the wrong direction - this will help protect you when you can't manually be at your computer watching every trade.
+Once you know this amount, you can set a stop loss to close your trade automatically if it moves too far in the wrong direction - this will help protect you when you are not at your computer watching every trade.

 - Don't risk your account on any one trade.
 No matter the size of your trading account, you should avoid risking your entire balance on a trade.
 If you do, you could potentially lose it all.
 A general rule is not to risk more than 2% of your account balance on any one trade.